Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 I reckon Susan's done the best thing here.

-Just shut up and got on with her life.
+Just shut up and got on with a life.

 She didn't feed the trolls or anything.

-They realise that being told you're the best all the time
+They've realised that being told you the best all the time,

 may not be a good idea.